Newspaper Search

 Check with your local library about obtaining the microfilm via interlibrary loan.

-| Ahnapee (Algoma) Record | Tug | Manitowoc | 1916-07-21 | 2 | Kewaunee.
-The tug Manitowoc and the scow Rip Rap arrived in port from Milwaukee. | |
+Ahnapee (Algoma) Record Tug Manitowoc 1915-11-05 2 Kewaunee.
+The tug Manitowoc arrived in port with the scow Rip Rap.
+The Manitowoc left for Milwaukee.

 This database is a cooperative effort of the Wisconsin Underwater Archaeology Association (WUAA), the Wisconsin Historical Society (WHS), and the University of Wisconsin Sea Grant Institute.
 The project is spearheaded by WUAA member Russel Leitz, who helped develop a framework for the database and painstakingly combed through 54 years of the Ahnapee (Algoma) Record, 87 years of the Door County Advocate and 40 years of the Manitowoc Pilot for maritime news.
 The more than 50,000 references are the fruit of his labor alone.